-Last year, I wrote about what at the time seemed to me like an awesome redemption: some people have the ability to redeem just 64,250 Capital One Venture or Spark miles for a $900 Marriott gift card.
+Last year, I wrote about what at the time seemed to me like an awesome redemption: some people have the ability to redeem just 64,250 Capital One “miles” from cards like the Capital One® Venture® Rewards Credit Card or Capital One Spark Miles for Business card for a $900 Marriott gift card.
 That makes the effective return on everyday spend on a Venture or Spark Miles card 2.8% when used towards Marriott – one reason I crowned the Venture card the king of hotel cards (See: The best hotel credit card ever).
 I am one of those chosen few who has the magic Marriott gift card option in my account and last week I made the redemption.
 Having gotten 2.8% back towards Marriott should have filled me with a sense of excitement for a card we’d mostly sock-drawered for years, but instead I was immediately filled with regret: had I made a horrible mistake?
 Here’s why I did it and why I might have really messed up.

 The “Get Hotel Special Offers” option